 Featured artist -Joseph Coyle (Scrobb)

-I am currently based in Aberystwyth, Ceredigion, where I am a Fine Art Masters student at the University.
-I am currently specialising in book illustration, an art form I am intensely passionate about, but my practice also extends to and encompasses poetry, performance, prose, craft-work and ritual.
+I am currently based in Shrewsbury having studied in Aberystwyth, Ceredigion, for my Masters degree.
+I am currently specialising in book illustration, an art form I am intensely passionate about, but my practice also extends to and encompasses poetry, performance, prose, craft-work and ritual.''

 to contact Sharon

-Lucy Carmel is a multi-talented artist from Much Wenlock who kindly gave us the image of 'Evening Trees' for our October image in the 2018 diary.
+Lucy Carmel is a multi-talented artist from near Much Wenlock who kindly gave us the image of 'Evening Trees' for our October image in the 2018 diary.
 She has her own lovely and charming studio 'Lucy's shed' where she makes amongst many other things 'blanket bunnies'.
 Check out her facebook page Lucy's Shed - Art and Textile Studio @lucy'sshed.
-She works as a Senior Demonstrator at Ironbridge Gorge Museum Trust.

 Look her up on her website

 I love the idea of layer upon layer in paint, memories and experience.
 Some paintings have ten or even twenty layers built up and most are in response to my meditation and yoga practice.
 All are a pure celebration of my external and internal landscape.
 Juxtaposition of edges and colour combinations excite me.